-The data points for the species Acer palmatum form a cluster of orange points in the upper right.
+The data points for the species Acer palmatum form a cluster of orange points in the lower left.
 This indicates that those leaves are quite distinct from the leaves of the other species.
 The categories in this example are generally well grouped.
 Points from the same species (same color) tend to be grouped close to one another.
-However, at the bottom left points from Castanea sativa and Celtis sp. overlap, implying that they are similar.
+However, in the middle points from Castanea sativa and Celtis sp. overlap, implying that they are similar.

 The nearest neighbor accuracy gives the probability that a random point has the same species as its closest neighbor.
 This would be close to 100% if the points were perfectly grouped according to their species.
 A high nearest neighbor accuracy implies that the data can be cleanly separated into groups.

 Next, I perform a similar analysis with cola brand data.
 In this example, the data corresponds to whether or not people in a survey associated 30 or so attributes with the different cola brands.
 To demonstrate the impact of perplexity, I start by setting it to a low value of 2.
 The mapping of each point considers only its very closest neighbors.
 We tend to see many small groups of a few points.

 Now I’ll rerun the t-SNE with a high perplexity of 100.
 Below we see the points are more evenly spread out, as though they are less-strongly attracted to each other.